GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 In summary reports, keys will appear in binary (and be named buckets).

 {% Aside %}
 Hexadecimal data is typically prefixed with 0x ("x" for hexadecimal).

-For example: 0x19 is 19 in hexadecimal; that's 25 in decimal, not 19.
+For example, 0x19 is 19 in hexadecimal; that's 25 in decimal, not 19.

-Binary numbers are typically prefixed with 0b ("b" for binary), to differentiate them from decimal numbers.

-For example: 0b11001 is 11001 in binary; that's 25 in decimal, not 11,001.
+Binary numbers are typically prefixed with 0b ("b" for binary).
+For example, 0b11001 is 11001 in binary; that's 25 in decimal, not 11,001.
 {% endAside %}

 ### Set two key pieces for a full key {: #full-key}

 Let's assume you use a key to track the following dimensions:

 - Campaign ID
 - Geography ID
 - Product category

-While the Campaign ID and the Geography ID dimensions are known when the ad is served—at ad-serving time—the product category will be known from a trigger event, when the user completes a conversion—at conversion time.
+While the Campaign ID and the Geography ID dimensions are known when the ad is served (ad-serving time), the product category will be known from a trigger event, when the user completes a conversion (conversion time).

 In practice, this means you'll set a key in two steps:

-1. You set one part of the key—Campaign ID x Geography ID—at click/view time.
+1. You set one part of the key—Campaign ID x Geography ID—at click or view time.
 1. You set the second part of the key—Product category—at conversion time.

 These different parts of the keys are called key pieces.